Terms of the Hunt

 Rifle: similar to our brown bear hunting recommendation, your rifle should be equipped with a weather proof scope and dialed in 2” high at 100 yards or zeroed in at 200 yards.
 Synthetic stocks and Stainless Steel barrels and actions perform best in the inclement weather.
 If you handload, be sure all your ammo will chamber and eject properly.
 Practice as much as possible in all shooting positions: off sticks, prone off a pack, seated, kneeling, etc. Silhouettes are especially good practice.
 Be sure scope mounts and all screws are checked for tightness.
 A good sling is worth its weight in gold.
 We highly recommend the heavier belted magnum calibers in a bolt action with a minimum bullet weight of 220 grains.

-Bullets – No Solids and NO BERGER BULLETS!!!
+Bullets – Quality bullets are more important than the caliber in most cases.
+No Solids and NO BERGER BULLETS!!!
 Many years and instances of poor bullet performance and wounded game tell us not to use these for Bears or Moose!!!
 Swift A-Frame, Barnes Triple Shock, Nosler Partition, Hornady Dangerous Game work best on these big animals.
+Bring 2 boxes of shells, one to take with you out to spike camp, and the other to leave at base camp in case we need to fly you out more ammo.

 Rifle: Your rifle should be a light weight bolt action, scoped with good quality optics and dialed in 2 inches high at 100 yards.
 You should be adept at hitting targets out to 350 yards.
 If you handload, be sure all your ammo will chamber and eject properly.
 Practice as much as possible in all shooting positions.
 Silhouettes are especially good practice.
 Be sure scope mounts and all screws are checked for tightness.
 A good sling is worth its weight in gold.